koordinates/dojo/docscripts/README.txt

 Search Box
 ----------

 This is an autocompleting search box.
-The values used for autocomplete are found in the "function_name" JSON object in the second level of the object. (eg the values of each value).
-As the user types, as long as the entered text matches "dojo." then we limit the autocomplete to functions within the dojo namespace.
+The values used for autocomplete are found in the "function_name" JSON object in the second level of the object. (eg the values of each value, the methods).
+As the user types, as long as the entered text matches "dojo." then we limit the autocomplete to functions beginning with that.
 If this is not true, it searches the entire list.

 Hostenv Options
 ---------------